ryanklee/LLM-Workflow-Director/docs/index.md

 # LLM-Workflow Director Documentation

 ## Overview
 The LLM-Workflow Director is a Python-based system designed to guide AI-assisted software development processes, emphasizing Domain-Driven Design (DDD) and Test-Driven Development (TDD) principles.
+The project is currently approaching "dog-food ready" status, where it will be capable of managing its own development process.

 ## Table of Contents